peterdiamant/airport/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+### node server.js

+Runs the app backend.
+Change to /backend folder before running the command above It runs the backend service on port:4000

 ### `yarn test`